 - The preschool will follow all instructions from the LADO and Ofsted and ask all staff members to do the same and co-operate where required

-- The preschool reserves the right to suspend any member of staff during an investigation
+- The preschool reserves the right to suspend any member of staff during an investigation, Legal advice will be sought to ensure

 - All enquiries/external investigations/interviews will be documented and kept in a locked file for access by the relevant authorities